MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/build-progressive-web-apps.md

 You can create your own branded app by customizing your PWA by changing the app name, starting page, color, and more using the customization option.

 > [!Note]
-> For iOS devices, icons for PWA will shown as thumbnails and the devices will not display the customized splash screen.
+> For iOS devices, icons for PWA will be shown as thumbnails and the devices will not display the customized splash screen.

 To customize PWA settings for your portal: